livepeer/protocol/README.md

 All contributions and bug fixes are welcome as pull requests back into the repo.

+### ERC20 Note

+The Livepeer token is implemented as an ERC20 token in `token/LivepeerToken.sol` which inherits from the OpenZeppelin ERC20 token contract and all implemented ERC20 functions will revert if the operation is not successful.
+However, the [ERC20 spec](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) does not require functions to revert and instead requires functions to return true if the operation succeed and false if the operation fails.
+The contracts `bonding/BondingManager.sol` and `token/Minter.sol` do not check the return value of ERC20 functions and instead assume that they will revert if the operation fails.
+The Livepeer token contract is already [deployed on mainnet](https://github.com/livepeer/wiki/blob/master/Deployed-Contract-Addresses.md) and its implementation should not change so this is not a problem.
+However, if for some reason the implementation ever does change, developers should keep in mind that `bonding/BondingManager.sol` and `token/Minter.sol` do not check the return value of ERC20 functions.

 ### ABIEncoderV2 Note

 At the moment, the following contract files use the experimental ABIEncoderV2 Solidity compiler feature: